microsoft/SciStanPy/docs/count_models.md

 Count Models
 =====================
-This file describes the distributions available for modeling next generation sequencing counts datasets in DMS Stan.
+This file describes the distributions available for modeling next generation sequencing counts datasets in SciStanPy.

 ## The Multinomial Distribution

 The counts resulting from next generation sequencing are best approximated as draws from a multinomial distribution.
 We can imagine the process of sequencing as drawing with replacement (assuming the population of molecules in the sequenced sample is much larger than the number of counts returned, which is valid) from a "bag" of molecules where each variant is represented by some subpopulation of those molecules; the number of counts we "draw" will be a function of the relative proportions of those subpopulations, and the relative proportions will be a function of the fitness of the variants.

-The probability mass function for the multinomial distribution is parametrized as below in DMS Stan:
+The probability mass function for the multinomial distribution is parametrized as below in SciStanPy:

 $$
 P(\mathbf{c} \vert \mathbf{\theta}, N) = \frac{N!}{c_1!c_2!\cdots c_k!}\theta_1^{c_1}\theta_2^{c_2}\cdots\theta_k^{c_k},